pusher-community/pusher-realtime-producthunt/README.md

 [Pusher](http://pusher.com) Realtime Product Hunt API, allowing you to subscribe to a live feed of new posts.

+## Chrome extension

+You can see the API in action by [installing the Realtime Product Hunt Chrome extension](https://chrome.google.com/webstore/detail/realtime-product-hunt/cbcmhcjgmcclchcebjlfgpeedjcgjfib?hl=en&gl=GB).

 ## API overview

 Here is an overview of the API: